 Like saturated fat, carbohydrates and grains, most of us get it all wrong when it gets to cholesterol.

-Seeing the opportunity, the pharmacology industry did a really good job of scaring us to death about high cholesterol and dietary cholesterol intake.
+Seeing the opportunity, the pharmaceutical industry did a really good job of scaring us to death about high cholesterol and dietary cholesterol intake.

 There’s cholesterol all over your body as you read this.
-It’s an essential constituent of all the cells of your body and also metabolizes all the sex hormones and fat soluble vitamins like vitamin A, D, E and K. Without it, you’d be dead in no time.
+It’s an essential constituent of all our cells and also metabolizes all the sex hormones and fat soluble vitamins like vitamin A, D, E and K. Without it, you’d be dead in no time.
 Also note that if you consume more cholesterol in your diet, your body will down regulate its own production to match its needs so this way you don’t get too much of it.
-The opposite happens when you reduce your consumption or take drugs to reduce it, your body up-regulates the production and tries to make more for what’s missing.
+The opposite happens when you reduce your consumption or take drugs to reduce it, your body up-regulates the production and tries to make more to compensate for what’s missing.

 Of course, unlike doctors like to tell you, there are distinctions to be made and things are not as black and white as they seem.

 HDL (high density lipoprotein), which everybody recognizes as the “good cholesterol” is in fact a transporter that takes excess cholesterol in the blood and brings it back to the liver.
 On this point, conventional wisdom and the Paleo principles don’t differ; high HDL is a good thing and the more the better.

 LDL (low density lipoprotein) is what is known as the “bad cholesterol”.
 LDL, like HDL, is not cholesterol, but a transporter of cholesterol, one that takes cholesterol in your liver and transports it through the bloodstream to where it’s needed.
 There are really two kinds of LDL, the big and fluffy kind and the small and dense kind.
 You don’t have to worry about the big and fluffy kind, yet today’s blood tests rarely make a distinction between both kinds.

 High cholesterol as a symptom, not a cause